Skip to content

 • Watercolor for Beginners

 In this introduction to watercolor painting, this is a 10 session (20 hours) will promise to give you the skills required to enjoy watercolor as your new loved hobby!
 Learn the foundations of this versatile and creative medium: Design layouts, color palettes, composition, texture, and light will all be covered.
 Ginny Joyner, a professional watercolor illustrator, leads everyone through exercises designed to explore the many techniques associated with watercolor.
 No previous art experience required.
 Open to all ages and levels!
-Quality materials are important in watercolor and are included in the fee, valued at $75.
-Kits will be available the first day of class.
-This class will meet inside CVU.
+Quality materials are important in watercolor and are included in the fee.
+Kits will be available the first day of class and are yours to keep.
 "Watercolor for beginners with Ginny was a truly delightful experience.
 Ginny taught me important watercolor skills and gave me the confidence to keep painting!
 I would definitely take a class with her again."- EP "I was delighted with my beginner watercolor class.
 Ginny was so encouraging and supportive.
 You couldn’t help but learn and improve, no matter your level of ability.
 I will definitely sign up for more".
 JG Watercolor- Pears by Ginny Joyner

 • Waitlist